 - Chroma refers to the strength or amount of hue

 Dyeing a substrate involves several basic stages or steps.
 First, a substrate is placed in a medium, most often water, to which dyestuffs and auxiliary chemicals have been added.
 Dyes are then adsorbed to the surface of the substrate and slowly diffuse into the fiber.
 Once inside the fiber, dyes migrate (“level out”) and are then fixed to the fiber.

 Fiber-reactive dyes form strong covalent bonds with cellulosic fibers, which result in good wash fastness.
 Reactive dyes are subject to hydrolysis, which is the chemical reaction of the dye with the water.
 Hydrolysis must be controlled for dye optimization.
-A wide range of reactive dye chemistries are available, which result in a range of performance attributes
+A wide range of reactive dye chemistries is available, resulting in a range of performance attributes.

 Pigments are totally insoluble in water, show no affinity to any fiber, and do not penetrate the fiber.
 They are used to apply color to the surface of a fabric or garment, typically by printing.
 Pigments must be applied with a binder; however, too much binder can ruin the feel or hand of the fabric.
-Pigments allow production of intense fluorescent colors.
-Fabrics colored with pigments have good light fastness and are not sensitive to chlorine.
+Pigments allow for the production of intense fluorescent colors.
+Fabrics colored with pigments have good lightfastness and are not sensitive to chlorine.